“Are you lost, little lamb?”

 “I… how does this go on?”

 GM: Caroline can see a woman huddled by a bar’s entrance.
 She’s crying, black mascara tears running down her cheeks, and clutching her stomach.
 A glaring, muscled bouncer rams his foot into her back and literally kicks her to the curb.
 She’s barely smashed face-first into ground when a giggling masked reveler snatches her purse and takes off running.
-Whether the theft is motivated out of greed, drunken amusement, or some other incomprehensible reason, Caroline cannot say.
-Dozens more scenes of equal cruelty and Dionysian excess repeat themselves around her.
-The city drinks up their misery like a bourbon-tossing alcoholic promised a night of free drinks.
+Does he want money?
+Or does he just think it’s funny?
+Dozens more scenes of cruelty and excess repeat themselves around her.
+The city drinks up their misery like an alcoholic promised a night of free drinks.

 René shrugs.
 “How does the world go on?”